Ordering-Independent Wheeler-DeWitt Equation for Flat Minisuperspace Models: Conclusion

 The resulting WDW equations, namely those compatible with the Feynman path-integral viewpoint, lead to equivalent quantum theories.
 This equivalence is established by deriving the appropriate Hilbert-space inner product for each operator ordering through the requirement of Hermiticity of the quantum Hamiltonian.
 Using the correct inner products, the observables turn out to be independent of the operator ordering, or equivalently of the path-integral measure.
 These inner products also possess several important properties.
 First, they are genuinely positive definite, unlike the Klein--Gordon ``norm'' that has often been employed in the literature since the original work on the WDW equation~\cite{DeWitt:1967yk}.
 Second, at least in some simple minisuperspace models~\cite{Kehagias:2021wwr}, our norm $|\Psi|^2$ allows one to recover the classical cosmological evolution in the $\hbar\to0$ limit.
 Since $|\Psi|^2$ does not involve an explicit notion of time, our formalism provides a natural resolution of the problem of time in quantum gravity.

-The restriction of our analysis to the case where the minisuperspace---the target space $\T$ of the $\sigma$-model Lagrangian---is flat can be traced to the following reason.
+The restriction of our analysis to the case where the minisuperspace (the target space $\T$ of the $\sigma$-model Lagrangian) is flat can be traced to the following reason.
 When $\T$ is curved, one can no longer work in Minkowski coordinates, and the metric $\gamma_{ij}$ necessarily depends on the coordinates $\vec \q$.
 Proceeding as in \Eqs{eq}--(\ref{eb}), the expansion of the integrand in the analogue of \Eq{eq} then involves inverse powers of $\varepsilon$, which makes term-by-term integration illegitimate.
 As a consequence, an analogue of \Eq{eq1} cannot be derived within this framework.
 It is therefore of primary importance to develop an alternative strategy to generalize our results to curved target spaces $\T$.
 In such cases, as often advocated, the WDW equation is expected to involve a curvature-dependent correction to the potential term.
+Needless to say that the class of models with curved target spaces is much bigger.
+It includes supergravity models of chaotic and Starobinsky-type inflation where the scalar-field manifold is curved, no-scale supergravity models, multi-field inflationary models, string modular cosmology where the moduli space is curved, anisotropic models such as the interior of a black hole, and many others.

 We have applied our results to several interesting models, including JT gravity and the Starobinsky model.
 In the latter case, however, we have quantized the theory in its formulation where a scalar field is coupled to Einstein gravity.
 This form is not obtained directly by a field redefinition of the original Lagrangian containing an $R^2$ term.
 As a result, it is not \apriori clear whether a direct quantization of the $R^2$ theory would lead to the same quantum theory.
 Clarifying this point would certainly be worthwhile.